RameshLgg3/scalable-services-assignment/README.md

 -   [Customer Service](./customers-service)
 -   [Restaurant Service](./restaurant-service)

-# Design and Development of an API product for a Food Delivery System

-## Objective

-Design, develop, and deploy an API product for a Food Delivery System that allows customers to browse restaurants and menus, place orders, track deliveries, and manage accounts.
-Restaurants can manage their menus and orders, while delivery personnel can accept and track deliveries.
-Administrators can manage the platform’s users and orders.
-The assignment emphasizes secure design, user roles, data validation, and proper documentation.
-Problem Context: You are tasked with creating a backend API for a food delivery platform.
-The platform will have different users, including customers, restaurant owners, delivery personnel, and administrators, each with specific actions they can perform.
-The API will allow customers to place orders, restaurants to manage menus, delivery personnel to handle deliveries, and administrators to oversee the system.

 ## Assignment:

 1. Create a Microservices based application with 3 to 4 microservices.
 Each service should be maintained as a separate code repository so that it can be developed, deployed, and tested independently.